What is 2.4GHz and 5 GHz Wi-Fi?

 If you’re trying to decide which bandwidth to use, consider the number of walls and their thicknesses.
 Are there multiple devices on that bandwidth?
 Do you have devices like cordless phones and baby monitors in the house (they usually use the 2.4GHz band)?
 Are you connecting outdoor devices to the network?

 The answers to these questions will guide your choice of bandwidth.
 And, as always, your audio & visual experts at Soundwave are here to help you!
+Check out our contact page to reach out today!

 References: